mortenlj/earthlyw/README.rst

 Earthlyw works by adding an executable to your project, that will download the appropriate earthly binary and use that for running earthly commands.
 The benefit of using ``earthlyw`` instead of just adding the ``earthly`` binary to the project, is that ``earthlyw`` works cross-platform, on all platforms/architectures with a working Python interpreter (which should include most Linux and Mac OS setups, as well as some Windows machines).

-If you already have ``earthly`` installed, you can run ``earthly -a github.com/mortenlj/earthlyw:main+wrapper/earthlyw`` in your project directory, and the wrapper will be added.
+If you already have ``earthly`` installed, you can run ``earthly --no-cache -a github.com/mortenlj/earthlyw:main+wrapper/earthlyw`` in your project directory, and the wrapper will be added.

 For a manual installation, go to https://github.com/mortenlj/earthlyw/releases/latest and download the latest executable, and add it to your project.